Friendshao/Friendshao.github.io/_posts/2017-07-20-position-independence-of-gravitation.markdown

 here](https://arxiv.org/abs/1707.06535)).

 The test from the triple pulsar has some distict advantages over previous test.
-It involves a dynamical 3-body system, and has a self-gravitating strong-field neutron star.
+It is a direct test (opposing to a probabilistic test); it involves a dynamical 3-body system; and it has a self-gravitating strong-field neutron star.
 Therefore, it might add to new constraints for some specific formulation of gravity.

 For more details, check out this [arXiv preprint here](https://arxiv.org/abs/1707.06535)!